oahull0112/oahull0112.github.io/docs/Documentation/ProgrammingLanguages/fortran_kestrel.md

  Hello World from MPI task:            0 out of            4
 ```

 Generally, we don't want to run MPI programs on the login node!
-Let's submit this as a job to the scheduler.
+Let's submit this code as a job.
 Create a file named `job.in` and modify the file to contain the following:

 ```
 #!/bin/bash